How to legally protect a business idea

 What’s next

-There are thousands of scammers, bad actors, and even industry competition out there who can easily steal your intellectual property.
+There are thousands of scammers, bad actors, and even industry competitors out there who can easily steal your intellectual property.
 It is vital to protect your business ideas and enforce your IP to ensure others aren’t stealing your revenue and profiting off your ideas.